 As a proud alumnus of Central Michigan University, Todd has held influential positions with esteemed organizations such as the Michigan Restaurant & Lodging Association, Mackinac Island Tourism Bureau, Mackinac Associates, and Little Stone Church.
 His contributions have been instrumental in the historic preservation and tourism promotion of Mackinac Island.

 During the bustling May to October season, Todd is actively engaged in the day-to-day operations of the Island House Hotel, one of the crown jewels in the family’s portfolio.
 His visible presence and hands-on approach create a positive and motivating environment for employees and guests.

 Todd finds joy working alongside his wife, Jennifer, and their two sons, William and Andrew, as they build upon the family’s legacy.
 Together, they infuse their shared values and commitment to service into every aspect of the Callewaert family business to ensure a bright and prosperous future.

-Victor’s youngest daughter works behind the scenes as the Controller for the Callewaert family businesses.
+Ann Parrish-Callewaert works behind the scenes as the Controller for the family businesses.
 Before graduating from the University of Michigan, Ann held a variety of jobs in the company, including server, sales associate, reservations manager, and front office manager.
-Ann has had the pleasure of serving as a trustee on the board of Mackinac Associates.
+Ann has had the pleasure of serving in the past as a trustee on the board of Mackinac Associates.
 She is happily married to her longtime love, Les, who oversees Ryba’s Fudge Shops’ confectionery production.
-They have two children together, Riley and Lilly, who both spend their summers working in the family business.
+They have two children together, Riley and Lilly, who both work within the family business.